michaelajao/Anuerysm_transientFlow_PINNs/README.md

 ## Overview

 Anuerysm Transient Flow PINNs is a Physics-Informed Neural Networks (PINNs) project designed to model transient flow in aneurysms.
 The project leverages PyTorch for model development and training, providing a robust framework for simulating and analyzing blood flow dynamics.
+Cerebral aneurysms are pathological dilations of blood vessels in the brain, posing significant health risks due to their potential to rupture.
+Understanding the transient blood flow dynamics within aneurysms is crucial for risk assessment and treatment planning.
+Traditional computational fluid dynamics (CFD) methods, while accurate, are computationally intensive and time-consuming.

 ## Installation